Transfer Work Packages – oGPs

-- (WP5) Basque health strategy on ageing and chronicity: Integrated care (Basque Country, Spain)
+- Basque health strategy on ageing and chronicity: Integrated care (Basque Country, Spain) [implemented in WP5]

-- (WP6) Catalan Center for Open Innovation on ICT-supported integrated care services for chronic patients (Catalonia, Spain)
+- Catalan Center for Open Innovation on ICT-supported integrated care services for chronic patients (Catalonia, Spain) [implemented in WP6]

-- (WP7) The OptiMedis model – integrated population-based care (Germany)
+- The OptiMedis model – integrated population-based care (Germany)

-- (WP8) Digital roadmap to an integrated health care sector (Southern Denmark Region)
+- Digital roadmap to an integrated health care sector (Southern Denmark Region)

-By transferring these four practices, JADECARE proposes to strengthen the capacity of health authorities to successfully address all important aspects of the transformation of the health system towards digitally integrated and person-centered care.
+By transferring these four practices, JADECARE proposes to strengthen the capacity of health authorities to successfully address all important aspects of the transformation of the health system towards digitally integrated and person-centred care.

-The Basque health strategy in ageing and Chronicity: Integrated Care original Good Practice intends to:
+Work Package 5, implementing oGP1, the Basque Health Strategy in Ageing and Chronicity: Integrated Care original Good Practice intends to: